History of Georgia (U.S. state): Military history

 Georgia sent around one hundred twenty thousand soldiers to the Confederacy, mostly to the armies in Virginia.
 More than five thousand Georgians (both black and white) joined the Union Army, mostly in units raised in East Tennessee and Northern Alabama.
+Most of these Union troops came from the Mountains in North Georgia.

 The first major battle in Georgia was a Confederate victory at the Battle of Chickamauga in 1863.
 It was the last major Confederate victory in the west.
 Following President Abraham Lincoln's Emancipation Proclamation of January 1863, slaves began to leave plantations to join Union lines and gain freedom.
 In 1864, William T. Sherman's armies invaded Georgia as part of the Atlanta campaign.
 Confederate general Joseph E. Johnston fought a series of delaying battles, the largest being the Battle of Kennesaw Mountain, as he tried to delay as long as possible retreating toward Atlanta.
 Johnston's replacement, Gen. John Bell Hood attempted several unsuccessful counterattacks at the Battle of Peachtree Creek and the Battle of Atlanta, but Sherman captured the city on September 2, 1864.

 In November Sherman stripped his army of non-essentials and began his famous Sherman's March to the Sea, living off the land and burning plantations, wrecking railroads, and killing the livestock.
 Thousands of escaped slaves followed his troops across the region as he entered Savannah on December 22.
 After the loss of Atlanta, the governor withdrew the state's militia from the Confederate forces to harvest crops for the state and the army.
 They did not try to stop Sherman.